ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-"These vulture funds would always come for their pound of flesh," was my reaction when I read that two collectors had managed to wring a legal award of $20 million against Liberia from a British High Court in London.
+"These vulture funds would always come for their pound of flesh," was my reaction when I read that two collectors had managed to wring, at a British High Court in London, a legal award of $20 million out of poor Liberia.

 Of course, there would always be an explanation for British respect for the rule of law.
 But, under such hard nose law, Shylock could have had his pound of flesh.

-The two funds involved in this “vulture fund adventurism” were Wall Capital Ltd and Hamsah Investments, both of British Virgin Islands registry, in a Third World Caribbean country dependent on the British..
+The two companies involved in this “vulture fund adventurism” were Wall Capital Ltd and Hamsah Investments, both of British Virgin Islands registry, in a Third World British dependent Caribbean country.

-The two companies had purchased the right to collect on a debt owed Chemical Bank since 1978; an act which Vulture Debt Campaign, a human rights NGO based in Britain, had described as “completely outrageous - but ... still perfectly legal.”
+The vultures had purchased the right to collect on a debt owed Chemical Bank since 1978; an act which Vulture Debt Campaign, a human rights NGO based in Britain, had described as “completely outrageous - but ... still perfectly legal.”

 It is this “outrageous…but perfectly legal.” aspect of this case that is troublesome and hence the reference to Shylock and the "pound of flesh" in Shakespeare’s “The Merchant of Venice.”

-The British High court must have been aware of the circumstances surrounding Liberia’s past.
-It could also have known that the debt could be classified as “odious,” yet had gone ahead and granted the hefty award of $20 million to the two vulture funds.
+Without doubt, the British High Court judge knew about the circumstances surrounding Liberia’s past and also was aware that the debt could rightly be classified as “odious.”
+Yet he granted the hefty award of $20 million to the two vulture capitalists

-The presiding judge, Mr. Justice Barton, said “The only issue raised is plainly a sad one, that Liberia is a poor country, and cannot afford it,” thus emphasizing the legal correctness of his ruling while conveniently forgetting the “odious” nature and the attendant immoral character of the whole exercise.
+The judge, Mr. Justice Barton, said “The only issue raised is plainly a sad one, that Liberia is a poor country, and cannot afford it.”
+Yet he ruled in favor of the vulture capitalists.

-Granted that debts must be paid, but why must vulture funds reap such huge benefits?
-And if the policy of the West on debt forgiveness has been sincere, why must it be vulture funds that drain the benefits?
+Granted that debts must be paid, but if the recent policy of the West on debt forgiveness has been sincere, why could it not be extended to countries like Liberia rather than allow vulture funds to drain the benefits?

-Thus, the British government cannot plead ignorance about the business practices of Wall Capital Ltd and Hamsah Investment in the British Virgin Island; just like the Taliban could not plead ignorance about the behavior of al-Qaeda in Afghanistan.
+The British government cannot plead ignorance about the business practices of Wall Capital Ltd and Hamsah Investment since the operate from the British Virgin Island;a British dependency, just like the Taliban could not plead ignorance about the behavior of al-Qaeda in Afghanistan.

-Yet, this same British government, as well as members of some developed countries, who take pride in fomenting development policies for Africa, pretend not to be able to craft a policy that will put these vulture funds out of business – that of fleecing poor countries of the little windfalls that come their way.
+Yet, this same British government, as well as those of some developed countries, who take pride in fomenting development policies for Africa, pretend not to be able to craft a policy that will put these vulture funds out of their main business – that of fleecing poor countries of the little windfalls that come their way.

 "The quality of mercy is not strain'd,